Murder, child abuse charges filed in Cheyenne toddler's death

 Athian was reported missing by his mother, Kassandra Orona, around 1 p.m.
 Feb.
 19. His body was discovered around 3 that afternoon in a dumpster located just outside an entrance to Orona's apartment, located in the 400 block of Desmet Drive.

-The toddler died from a cerebral edema with herniation caused potentially by blunt force trauma, restriction of oxygen, or both, according to a probable cause affidavit filed Monday in Laramie County Circuit Court.
+The toddler died from brain swelling caused potentially by blunt force trauma, restriction of oxygen, or both, according to a probable cause affidavit filed Monday in Laramie County Circuit Court.

 Laramie County Coroner Rebecca Reid determined Athian died between 11 a.m. and 1 p.m.
 Feb.
 19. His body was wrapped in a fitted bedsheet and a blanket, which were inside five black plastic trash bags, according to the affidavit.